Where does the name

 I think I still have some of that red dirt in my shoes.

 My grandmother was also a painter.
 She helped support herself by selling her paintings and hand-made quilts after my grandfather passed.

 This painting (at right) is the view across from the ranch house.
 It was one of her favorites.
 We all loved making the trek to climb the three knolls.

-We honor our grandmother and her pioneering spirit (she could do/make just about anything) by naming the business after those famous three knolls.
+I honor our grandmother and her pioneering spirit (she could do/make just about anything) by naming the business after those famous three knolls.

 Here’s to you, grandma.